awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
 Name of the `Makefile` variable containing the *variable definitions* required to compile the harness file.
-By default, the variable name is "DEFINES".
+By default, the variable name is `DEFINES`.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">